Rawalpindi–Islamabad Metrobus: Stations

-The Functional elements of the Red and Orange Line Stations include ticketing booths, concourse level passenger transfer, escalators, platform screen, public toilets, doors turnstiles for automatic fare collection and all other amenities for passenger convenience.
-A central ITS control room is also included in the project to control the whole operation of the Metro Bus system.
+The stations of the Red and Orange Lines include ticketing booths, concourse level passenger transfer, escalators, platform screens, public toilets, doors, turnstiles for automatic fare collection and other amenities for passenger convenience.
+A central ITS control room is also included in the project to control the operation of the whole Metrobus system.

-Meanwhile, stations of Green and Blue Line are ground-level, however, at most places, there are no pedestrian crossings on main highways such as Kashmir Highway.
-This puts commuters at a grave danger and reduces interest in the service.
+Stations of the Green and Blue Lines are at ground level.
+At many stations, there are no pedestrian crossings on main highways such as the Kashmir Highway.
+This can put commuters at risk and reduce the appeal of the service.